auth0/angular2-jwt/README.md

 The library comes with several helpers that are useful in your Angular 2 apps.

 1. `AuthHttp` - allows for individual and explicit authenticated HTTP requests
-2. `AuthStatus` - allows you to check whether there is a non-expired JWT in local storage.
+2. `tokenNotExpired` - allows you to check whether there is a non-expired JWT in local storage.
 This can be used for conditionally showing/hiding elements and stopping navigation to certain routes if the user isn't authenticated

 ## Sending Authenticated Requests